Rebecca Gibney

-Rebecca Catherine Gibney (born December 14, 1964) is a New Zealand actor known for her roles on Australian television in The Flying Doctors, Halifax f.p., Packed to the Rafters, Winter and Wanted.
+Rebecca Catherine Gibney (born 14 December 1964) is a New Zealand-Australian actress and television presenter.
+She is known for her roles on Australian television in The Flying Doctors, Halifax f.p., Packed to the Rafters, Winter and Wanted.
 She has also featured in a number of Australian films, including Mental and The Dressmaker.
 She is a Gold Logie winner.

 Early life and education

 Rebecca Catherine Gibney was born in Levin, New Zealand and attended Wellington Girls' College, where she admits to having been a rebellious teenager.

 While working as a receptionist at a Wellington jeweller, Gibney undertook part-time modelling work.